tim-one/startie/README.md

 `chitests.py` uses chi-squared tests to measure how well `permute()` passes out all possible permutations about equally often.
 This gets very expensive even for as few as 10 candidates - and substantially larger than that would run out of RAM too!
 This work grows with the factorial of the number of candidates.
 Run Python with "-u" so the progress display updates properly in a terminal window (prints progress output ending with a carriage return to overwrite the displayed line).

 `run_node.py` supplies function `node_permute()`, with the same signature as the Python `permute()`, but invokes the Node version to return the result computed by the latter.
 Mostly for testing.

+`check_readme.py` verifies the doctests in _this_ file work.
+Very easy to miss otherwise.

 ## Limitations